What Is Accounts Receivable (AR)?

 Like accounts payable, accounts receivable offers insights into a company’s financial health and its operational decisions.
 It can be a good measure of a company’s ability to do business and manage cash flow accordingly.

 For example, an uptrend in accounts payable shows that the company is transacting with more customers on credit.
-A health accounts receivable column is a positive for investors because it signifies both willingness of customers to do business with the company and the ability of the company to extend credit.
+A healthy accounts receivable column is a positive for investors because it signifies the company’s ability to both attract business and extend credit to its customers.
 A reduction in accounts receivable or an increase in bad debt expense may signal financial burdens and cash flow problems.

-It’s often more difficult to manipulate accounts receivable than accounts payable.
-Instead, companies seek to control it by negotiating shorter net terms with customers or offering incentives for faster payment.
+Accounts receivable is often more difficult to manipulate than accounts payable.
+Companies seek to control it by negotiating shorter net terms with customers or offering incentives for faster payment.

 Accounts Receivable vs. Accounts Payable

 Did you know accounts receivable and accounts payable are two sides of the same coin?
 The former represents cash inflows; the latter represents cash outflows.
 It’s the goal of businesses to balance them.
 As the business works with more customers to sell more goods on credit, its accounts receivable will grow.
-Likewise, as it does business with more suppliers for greater volumes, accounts payable grows.
-Controlling net terms on both sides and encouraging customers to pay on-time and in-full puts the company in a better position for healthy accounts receivable, thus improving cash flow.
+Likewise, as it does business with more suppliers for greater volumes, its accounts payable grows.
+Controlling net terms on both sides and encouraging customers to pay on time and in full puts the company in a better position for healthy accounts receivable, thus improving cash flow.

-Ultimately, the more consistent accounts receivable reconciliation is, the stronger the company’s cash flow.
+Ultimately, the more consistent a company’s accounts receivable reconciliation is, the stronger the company’s cash flow will be.
 Even with heavy liabilities, strong accounts receivable puts companies in a position to grow.

 It’s important to note that AR is not synonymous with sales revenue.
 Accounts receivable is an asset account, not a sales account.
 There is no credit involved in a traditional sales transaction, which means it’s reflected directly in cash.
 Accounts receivable deals specifically with transactions involving credit.
-As such, accounts receivable aren’t necessarily indicative of the health of a company’s sales.
-They merely represent its ability to extend credit to customers as an incentive to do business with them.
+As such, accounts receivable isn’t necessarily indicative of the health of a company’s sales.
+It merely represents the company’s ability to extend credit to customers as an incentive to do business.

 AR Offers Insights into Operations

 Accounts receivable gives powerful insight into a company’s cash flow.
-A large number of outstanding invoices signals future boon for the company’s cash accounts, as well as its ability to extend credit to customers without hampering itself.
+A large number of outstanding invoices signals a future boon for the company’s cash accounts and shows its ability to extend credit to customers without hampering itself.
 Accounts receivable isn’t without risk, though.
 Accrued revenue isn’t realized until a customer pays their invoice.